Tractor pulling: History in Australia

 The first Australian Tractor Pull was held at the Elmore Field Days (Victoria) in 1976.
 The following year saw Tractor Pulling begin in the Victorian rural town of Quambatook.
 It has developed over the years into a highly competitive and technical sport, where the difference between first and last place may be as small as one or two metres.
 Often the top tractors are separated by mere centimetres.

 The Australian Tractor Pullers Association (ATPA) is a non-profit organisation that governs Tractor Pulling in Australia.
-Our events (Tractor Pulls) are held in conjunction with a promoter.
+Their events (Tractor Pulls) are held in conjunction with a promoter.
 This is often a local school, sporting, service or community club (for example; Apex, Rotary, Lions, Netball, Cricket, Football) who use the event as a fundraiser.
 Tractor Pulls are held in locations throughout Australia, predominantly in Victoria, South Australia and New South Wales.
 In the west the Western Australian Tractor Pullers Association (WATPA) runs events and is affiliated with the ATPA.

-The ATPA is focused on actively promoting this spectacular sport and working with communities to not only establish a unique annual event, but more importantly to assist communities financially through the influx of spectators, sponsors and promotion.

 The tractors are divided into classes and comply with either "Limited" or "Open" rules.
 The classes are Open Modified, Super Modified, Limited Modified, Open Mini Modified, Mini Modified, Pro Stock (diesel) and Two Wheel Drive Trucks.
 The distinction between classes is determined by the overall maximum weight, engine modifications, fuels and physical size.

 Competition is open to both women and men, the only restriction being that competitors must at least hold a current Learner Driver’s Permit.
 It sometimes comes down to members of the same family competing for the trophies.

 The Junior Modified Pulling Association conducts an "introductory" class for 8- to 16-year-olds to develop driving, mechanical and competitive skills.
 The Modified Mowers pull their own smaller version of the big sled.